-We entered into an agreement with certain shareholders to provide reimbursement of up to \$1.5 million for fees and expenses that the shareholder incurred in connection with the review and evaluation of a potential strategic transaction, which ended in the second quarter of 2023 with a total of \$0.9 million reimbursed.
-No additional amounts are expected to be reimbursed under the agreement.
+We entered into an agreement with certain shareholders to provide reimbursement of up to \$250,000 for fees and expenses that the shareholders incurred in connection with the SES Transaction.
+Approximately \$120,000 has been reimbursed to the shareholders through the date of this Annual Report.